aptitudetechnology/BioXen_Fourier_lib/jcvi.md

 https://github.com/tanghaibao/jcvi

+# JCVI Toolkit Integration for BioXen

-Excellent observation!
-The JCVI toolkit would be incredibly valuable for BioXen.
-JCVI is a Python-based library that enables genomic workflows through a collection of simple reusable tools, with modular design separating bioinformatics format parsing, assembly and annotation-related tools, comparative genomics, and graphics generation.
+The JCVI toolkit (J. Craig Venter Institute toolkit) would be incredibly valuable for BioXen.
+JCVI is a Python-based collection of libraries that enables genomic workflows through a comprehensive set of reusable tools, with modular design separating bioinformatics format parsing, assembly and annotation-related tools, comparative genomics, and graphics generation.

 ## How JCVI Could Enhance BioXen